 Where the outcome of the contract cannot be estimated reliably, the contract revenue is recognised to the extent of cost incurred and probability recoverable against such contract.
-All the cost incurred is recognised as expenses in the period in which it is incurred.

 The Group will recognise all the incremental costs of obtaining or performing a contract as assets if it expects to recover those costs from the transaction price.
 The incremental costs are those costs that the Group would not have incurred if the contract had not been obtained.
 All costs to fulfil its obligations under an existing contract, or an anticipated contract, are capitalised in accordance with IFRS 15 if the costs: